Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Experiments

-\paragraph{{\ourmethod} produces informative posteriors when the simulator is sufficiently flexible to approximate the joint distribution of the source data.} When the generated datasets closely reflect the true {\knob} and the simulator is well-specified, the posterior datasets align with the source data, as shown by the AUC scores in Table~\ref{tab:results-mse}.
-We also note that the $\text{Mean BSE}_{\text{post}} < \text{Mean BSE}_{\text{prior}}$ for all causal estimators.
-To assess the robustness of {\ourmethod}, we systematically introduced model misspecification—such as noise, non-linear functional forms, and changes in parameter identifiability or prior informativeness.
-We found that, as long as the misspecified simulator could still generate datasets resembling the source, the posterior estimates remained informative and outperformed fixed {\sknob} baselines.
+We also evaluate {\ourmethod} on synthetic datasets where the data-generating process is known (Table~\ref{tab:mean-bse-synthetic}, Figure~\ref{fig:bse-plot-synthetic}).
+When the generated datasets closely reflect the true {\knob}s and the simulator is well-specified, the $\text{mean BSE}_{\text{post}} < \text{mean BSE}_{\text{prior}}$ for all causal estimators.
+To assess the robustness of {\ourmethod}, we systematically introduced model misspecification---such as noise, non-linear functional forms, and changes in parameter identifiability or prior informativeness.
+We found that, as long as the misspecified simulator could still generate datasets resembling the source, the posterior estimates remained informative and outperformed fixed {\knob} baselines (see Appendices~\ref{app:sbice-frugal-dgps} and~\ref{app:sbice-parametric-dgps} for details).

-\paragraph{Prior and posterior are equivalent when some causal estimators are insensitive to {\knob} variations} {\ourmethod} is most effective when the source data provides a clear signal about the {\sknob} values and the simulator can accurately approximate the source distribution.
-However, when the {\knob} are poorly identified or the priors are too narrow or misaligned with the true values, the posterior and prior can yield similar estimator performance, highlighting the need for flexible simulators and appropriately broad priors.
+\paragraph{Prior and posterior BSE values converge when estimators are insensitive to {\knob}, the source dataset is non-informative, or the simulator poorly approximates the source distribution} {\ourmethod} is most effective when the source data provides a clear signal about the {\knob} values and at least one simulator can accurately approximate the source distribution.
+However, when these conditions are not met, or the priors are too narrow or misaligned with the true values, the posterior and prior can yield similar estimator performance, highlighting the need for flexible simulators and appropriately broad priors.

-Table~\ref{tab:sbice-limitations-results} presents two illustrative cases.
-In Frugal DGP3, the posterior closely mirrors the prior because all prior values generate datasets that resemble the source.
-Using a narrow prior centered on the true treatment effect $\tau^*$ leads to nearly identical classifier AUCs and mean BSEs for both posterior and prior datasets, indicating insufficient data signal to update the prior.
-In contrast, Frugal DGP5 displays a lower $\text{AUC}_{\text{post}}$, yet estimator performance remains stable, as many causal estimators are largely insensitive to the specific {\knob} being varied (except for the Double ML estimators).
-These cases demonstrate that {\ourmethod} can identify when the source data constrains the {\sknob} values and when parameter variations have little impact on estimator performance, reducing the risk of overconfident inferences.

-\paragraph{Posterior and prior equivalence in small samples and/or non-informative settings} We evaluate {\ourmethod} on three real-world {\ds}s: Lalonde (Exp), Lalonde (Obs) and Project STAR using FrugalFlows as the simulator.
-For these experiments, we estimate the posterior over the treatment effect parameter $\tau$, assuming no unobserved confounding ($\rho = 0.0$).
-Table~\ref{tab:real-world-auc} presents the classifier AUC results, with additional BSE values provided in Appendix~\ref{app:real-world-expts}.
-The high AUC scores indicate a key limitation of {\ourmethod}---when the simulator lacks sufficient flexibility or the source dataset is non-informative, the inferred posterior can closely resemble the prior, providing little additional insight.